JennEYoon/geo-ml/rainforest/readme.md

  * From Google Drive mounted on Colab:  https://github.com/JennEYoon/geo-ml/blob/main/rainforest/tests/mytest_nbs/JY-notes-gdrive-v3.ipynb
       Previous google drive loading
  * Loading test local cats folder, my laptop ubuntu:  https://github.com/JennEYoon/geo-ml/blob/main/rainforest/tests/mytest_nbs/img_load.ipynb
  * I created the "cats" folder inside "tests".
 Both are under "geo-ml" repo.

 #### Scikit-Image seems good for colorizing, enhancing jpg image quality
 It's also good for adding graphic elements to an image, or doing numpy array style manipulations to an image.
 Tutorial - Scipy 2018:  https://www.youtube.com/watch?v=arXiv-TM7DY&t=148s
 There's 2019 version, very similar to 2018:  https://www.youtube.com/watch?v=d1CIV9irQAY

+#### napari, good for displaying images, filtering

+#### Planet API tutorial, SciPy 2018 Conference

+ * folder linke here, youtube video link

 #### Concepts for loading image files:
 1) Very broadly, image.open() and other library is needed to load into memory.
 Pathlib is only a pointer (address) to the file.
 File is not loaded into memory.
 2) To display image inside a notebook, plt.show() matpltlib, im.show() pillow, show_batch(3, Image_size=x,y) fastai, etc., need to be called.
 3) Path class from pathlib.py is used for dealing with folder structure (tree) and is OS agnostic, can use with Ubuntu and Windows.
+3b) untar_data(URLs.xxx, path=dest)  May be able to change default data download location.
 4) DataSet is a list, contains pointers (addresses) to image files.
 5) Collections -- need some way to use Path dest and DataSet list, to loop through each image file and load into fastai DataLoaders (dls).
 5b) Collections need at a minimum,